 Weekend lifeguard cover in April.
 Full lifeguard cover from the 5th of May until the 30th of September.
 Weekend lifeguard cover in October and full cover from the 20th-28th of October (2018).

 Gwithian provides consistent, quality waves suitable for all surfing abilities.
 It conveniently gets gradually bigger the further towards Godrevy you go - so you can find a wave to suit your ability.
 On a good day expect long walling lefts and rights with the possiblility of a few barrels thrown in at low tide.
 Optimum conditions are medium sized north coast swell and southerly round to easterly winds (south east is directly offshore).

 Sand chairs are available from Riviere Sands Holiday Park.
 Telephone: 01736795352

 Sand chairs are provided by Cornwall Mobility in partnership with Disability Cornwall and Isles of Scilly.

-Please note: Dogs are welcome on this beach except between 1 May and 30 September (08:00am - 07:00pm) when a seasonal dog ban is in place between Ceres Rock and Red River.
+Please note: Dogs are welcome on this beach except during July and August (10am - 6pm) when a seasonal dog ban is in place (2020) between Ceres Rock and Red River.
 This boundary has been adjusted following the collapse of the steps at St Peters Point which left the area where dogs were allowed inaccessible.